 When Elizabeth Luxford found out her husband James already had a wife, she went straight to the Court of Assistants in Massachusetts Bay Colony.
 She then got the first-ever Puritan divorce in December 1639.

 Only the very privileged could obtain a divorce back in England because the Anglican church viewed marriage as indissoluble.
 Henry VIII was the rare person who could get four marriages dissolved.
 In England, the only way out of a troubled marriage was a ‘bed-and-board’ separation.

 Not the Puritans.
 They rejected the Anglican and Catholic view of marriage as a sacrament, thinking it a ‘popish invention, with no basis in the Gospels.’
 They redefined marriage as a civil matter only.
 If a marriage partner violated the marriage agreement, the injured party could escape the chains of matrimony with a Puritan divorce.

 Magistrates often ordered harsh punishments for the guilty party in a divorce, including fines, whipping or time in the stocks.
-The guilty party could not marry again, though the injured party.
+The guilty party could not marry again, though the injured party could.

 The Puritan Divorce